TheAlgorithms/Python/CONTRIBUTING.md

 ```
 Fixes #10
 ```
-GitHub will use this tag to [auto-close the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) when the PR is merged.
+GitHub will use this tag to [auto-close the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if and when the PR is merged.

 #### What is an Algorithm?